-During 2012, the Board formally met nine times and acted once by unanimous written consent.
+During 2014, the Board formally met six times.
 Each director is expected to attend each meeting of the Board and those Committees on which he serves.
-During 2012, no director attended less than 75% of the aggregate of all Board meetings and meetings of Committees on which the director served.
+During 2014, no director attended less than 75% of the aggregate of all Board meetings and meetings of Committees on which the director served.
 We encourage each director to attend every Annual Meeting of Stockholders; however, since attendance by our stockholders at these meetings has historically been via proxy and not in person, our outside directors have not regularly attended these meetings.
-At the 2012 Annual Meeting of Stockholders, one director, Mr. Arling, was present.
+At the 2014 Annual Meeting of Stockholders, one director, Mr. Arling, was present.